KL Yong earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 Widely known worldwide as the ancient Greek god of the sun, music, prophecy, and the arts, it is often forgotten that Apollo was also one of the most feared plague gods in the classical world.

 As author Rick Riordan repeatedly highlights in his The Trials of Apollo series, the handsome Olympian could effortlessly dispense diseases with his divine arrows.
-This being what the Greeks were punished with during the Trojan War when they captured the daughter of an Apolloian priest.
+An example of which being how the Greeks were punished with during the Trojan War when they captured the daughter of an Apolloian priest.

 Also known as the “Jeweled Fowl” or the “Jade Turkey,” Chalchiuhtotolin was an Aztec god of diseases and plague, as well as a symbol of sorcery.
 Feared as a bringer of illness, he was associated with other destructive Aztec gods such as Tezcatlipoca.
 In Aztec art, he was also frequently depicted with black/white eyes i.e. a symbol of evil.